HamedDavarmanesh/github-slideshow/_posts/0000-01-02-HamedDavarmanesh.md

 layout: slide
 title:"Welcome to our second slide!"
 ---
-wow git hub is fun!:D\n
+wow git hub is fun!:D
 Use the left arrow to go back!